 Please provide a brief narrative report on implementation of retention strategies from last year's plan.
 Implementation Strategy:

-Phoenix Chelsea implemented its key retention strategies in 2018-2019; despite this, Phoenix Chelsea did not meet its retention goal of 85%.
-Through the Phoenix Forward design process, in the 2019-2020, Phoenix Chelsea will continue to work towards improving student retention.
+Phoenix Chelsea implemented its key retention strategies in 2019-2020; despite this, Phoenix Chelsea did not meet its retention goal of 85%.
+Through the Phoenix Forward design process and the strategic plan, in the 2020-2021, Phoenix Chelsea will continue to work towards improving student retention.